-- The annual checks must be performed every year, except if a kilometer-based maintenance, or for the UK, a mileage-based maintenance, is performed instead. - From 50000 km (30000 mi), repeat the maintenance intervals starting from 10000 km (6000 mi). - Items marked with an asterisk should be performed by a Yamaha dealer as they require special tools, data and technical skills.
+- The annual checks must be performed every year, except if a distance-based maintenance is performed instead. - From 50000 km (30000 mi), repeat the maintenance intervals starting from 10000 km (6000 mi). - Items marked with an asterisk should be performed by a Yamaha dealer as they require special tools, data and technical skills.